tc39/proposal-smart-pipelines/README.md

 ```

 ## Proposed solution
-It would become much terser with pipes, making both reading and writing considerably easier.
+The code above would become much terser with pipes, making both reading and writing considerably easier.

 ```js
 stringPromise